rojalator/session3/README.rst

 Road-map
 --------
-Quixote (at time of writing - January 2019) is at version 3.0.0 and Session3 works with that (stable) version.
+Quixote (at time of writing - January 2024) is at version 3.6 and Session3 works with that (stable) version.

-Quixote 3.1.x has added BaseSessionManager and SessionStore classes requiring Session3 to be updated (the new
+Quixote 3.1.x added BaseSessionManager and SessionStore classes requiring Session3 to be updated.
-Session3 version-number will reflect the Quixote version it works with).

 Getting Session3
 ================